Who are Manafort and Gates?

 After Manafort's arraignment, Downing released a statement in which he made no mention of Yanukovych and insisted his client was actually trying to move Ukraine out of Moscow's orbit.

-Downing, is his statement, also said Manafort did nothing illegal when he opened offshore bank accounts.
+Downing, in his statement, also said Manafort did nothing illegal when he opened offshore bank accounts.

 "The second thing about this indictment that I, myself, find most ridiculous is a claim that maintaining offshore accounts to bring all your funds into the United States, as a scheme to conceal from the United States government, is ridiculous," Downing wrote.